RedditRecs

 Reddit Icon

-infill_the_blank • about 1 month ago
+infill_the_blank • 3 months ago

 I had a Charge before actually (before the screen died and Google said tough luck).
 It was good for daily HR but I found every kind of activity tracking was really poor unless you had GPS on, and then it chewed through the battery like crazy.